LORNeer/MC-Server-Rules/Rules-EN.md

 # Minecraft Server Rules/Information
 This minecraft server runs on Minecraft Java version 1.18., the Caves & Cliffs Part II update.
 The gamemode is set to survival.
 The difficulty is set to normal.
 Access to this server is limited (whitelist).
-Expanded inviting is allowed, but
+Extended inviting is allowed but
 the inviter is responsible for those invited.
-If you want to invite somebody just add them to the Discord and talkt to the
+If you want to invite somebody just add them to the Discord and talk to the
 admins about it.
 The seed will **not** be revealed.